Megan Meaney - Executive Director

 As Director of ICLEI Canada, Megan oversees the governance of the non-profit organization.
 She holds responsibility for strategic planning, partnership development, and financial systems.
 The favourite part of her job comes when she talks to ICLEI members; learning about how they are handling the day-to-day nature of the ongoing quest for sustainability in their community.Show more

 As a member of ICLEI’s climate adaptation team, Hana works with numerous Canadian municipalities participating in the Building Adaptive and Resilience Communities (BARC) Program in addition to other capacity-building initiatives.
 She is an expert in collaborative community vulnerabilty and risk assessments, as well as multi-sector adaptation planning.
 Providing guidance throughout project planning and implementation, Hana helps Canadian communities effectively respond to the impacts of a changing climate.

-Hana also aids in coordinating ICLEI’s Membership communication, and works with ICLEI’s network of local governments to share best practises, tools and resources for achieving sustainability.
-She has supported the development of new projects, including the Natural Resources Canada Adaptation Library and other adaptation related platforms.
+Hana also aids in coordinating ICLEI Canada's Membership, and works with ICLEI’s network of local governments to share best practises, tools and resources for achieving sustainability.
+She has supported the development of new projects, including the Natural Resources Canada Adaptation Library and other adaptation-related platforms.
 Before working at ICLEI, Hana had experience in the field of international development, and has channeled that interest into numerous projects that tackle the issue of climate change adaptation in the developing world.
 She holds an Honours Bachelor of Arts from Ryerson University, and is in the process of completing her Master's of Environment and Business at the University of Waterloo.

-As an Adaptation and Resilience Planner, Christina helps run ICLEI’s flagship adaptation program, Building Adaptive & Resilient Communities (BARC) and other capacity-building programs.
-She works closely with municipalities participating in BARC, developing tailored tools and resources to help them complete comprehensive climate change adaptation plans.
+Christina helps run ICLEI’s adaptation projects and programs, including the Building Adaptive & Resilient Communities (BARC) and other capacity-building programs.
+She works closely with municipalities, developing tailored tools and resources to help them complete comprehensive climate change adaptation plans.
 She is an expert in collaborative community vulnerabilty and risk assessments, as well as multi-sector adaptation planning.
 Christina also coordinates ICLEI Canada's branding and communications, and organizes a variety of events and workshops, including the annual Livable Cities Forum, which has taken place in cities across Canada since 2011.

-In addition, Christina has assisted in developing other resources such as the Adaptation Library and climate science reports for municipalities.
+In addition, Christina has assisted in developing several resources such as the Get Ready! mobile app, Adaptation Library and climate science reports for municipalities.
 Before working with ICLEI, Christina has 4 years of experience working in environmental and sustainability planning.
 She has an Honours Bachelor of Arts from the University of Toronto and a Master's in Environment and Management from Royal Roads University.

 Lili Gao - Accountant/Bookkeeper